zara-siddiqui/lab-imbalanced-data/readme.md

 1. Load the dataset and explore the variables.
 2. We will try to predict variable `Churn` using a logistic regression on variables `tenure`, `SeniorCitizen`,`MonthlyCharges`.
-3. Extract the target variable.
-4. Extract the independent variables and scale them.
+3. Split the Dataset into X ('tenure', 'SeniorCitizen', 'MonthlyCharges') and y ('Churn')
-5. Build the logistic regression model.
+4. Build the logistic regression model.
-6. Evaluate the model.
+5. Evaluate the model.
-7. Even a simple model will give us more than 70% accuracy.
+6. Even a simple model will give us more than 70% accuracy.
 Why?
-8. **Synthetic Minority Oversampling TEchnique (SMOTE)** is an over sampling technique based on nearest neighbors that adds new points between existing points.
+7. **Synthetic Minority Oversampling TEchnique (SMOTE)** is an over sampling technique based on nearest neighbors that adds new points between existing points.
 Apply `imblearn.over_sampling.SMOTE` to the dataset.
 Build and evaluate the logistic regression model.
 Is it there any improvement?